 openapi://paths/{path}

-- Get details for operations on a path
+Get detailed specifications for operations on a specific path:

 openapi://paths/users%2F%7Bid%7D/get,post